alexhaydock/alexhaydock.github.io/_posts/2018-02-18-onion-auto-redirect-with-nginx.markdown

 ---
 layout: post
-title: "Automatically redirect Tor users to your Onion Service using Nginx"
+title: "Automatically redirect Tor users to your onion service using Nginx"
 description: "Discover how to make sure Tor Browser users are actually using your shiny new onion service."
 category: tech
 ---